-have wonderful names – like the Hairy-Footed Flower Bee (Anthophora plumipes), for instance.
+have wonderful names – like the hairy-footed flower bee (Anthophora plumipes), for instance.

 During my talks, I sometimes play a little game where I ask questions, and if a member of the audience answers the question correctly, they get a packet of wildflower seeds as a prize.

 One of my questions is: Which of these names does NOT belong to a real species of bee?:

 A similar species in Britain is Anthophora retusa, although it is much rarer.

 The video below shows a female foraging on the Pulmonaria in my garden.
 It's a favourite plant of this species, and very useful in the bee-friendly garden.

 Yes, but then bees are covered in hair.
 The male of this species does, however, on close examination, have particularly hairy feet and legs – which have a feathery appearance.
 I like to think of this bee as being a bit like 'the hobbit' of the bee world!

-I didn’t find it easy to capture these bees on camera, for two reasons.
+I didn’t find it easy to capture these bees on camera, for three reasons.
 Firstly, the angle of the sun made it difficult for me to know whether the bee was in the frame or not.
 Secondly, note the flight.
 This species has a swift, darting flight, with frequent hovering.

 Thirdly, I only have a basic little camera!